jhap1982/giveituruguay/2012/2012-06-24 - Stadium of Light, Sunderland, England/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-Scar Tissue
+4. Scar Tissue
-Look Around
+5. Look Around
-Universally Speaking
+6. Universally Speaking
-I Like Dirt
+7. I Like Dirt
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Right on Time
+9. Right on Time
-If You Have to Ask
+10. If You Have to Ask
-Hardcore Jollies tease
+11. Hardcore Jollies tease
-Ethiopia
+12. Ethiopia
-Under the Bridge
+13. Under the Bridge
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Suck My Kiss
+18. Suck My Kiss
-Soul to Squeeze
+19. Soul to Squeeze
-Give It Away
+20. Give It Away
-Encore jam
+21. Encore jam
-Outro Jam
+22. Outro Jam

 ## Notes